Aerosmith (Aerosmith): Biography of the group

 The line-up and history of Aerosmith

-Aerosmith was founded in 1970 in Boston, so there is also another name for it - "The Bad Boys from Boston".
+Aerosmith was founded in 1970 in Boston, so there is another name for it - "The Bad Boys from Boston".
 But Stephen Tallarico (aka Steve Tyler) and Joe Perry met much earlier in Sunapee.
-Steve Tyler at that time already performed with the Chain Reaction group, which he himself had assembled and managed to release several singles.
-Joe Perry, along with friend Tom Hamilton, played in the Jam Band.
+Steve Tyler at that time was already performing with the group "Chain Reaction", which he himself put together, and managed to release several singles.
+Joe Perry, together with his friend Tom Hamilton, played in the group "Jam Band".

 Aerosmith: Band Biography